OrigamingWasTaken/floral-status-api/README.md

 - quartz
 - chorus

+## Webpage

+You can also visit the root of the api `"/"` and get access to a nice html page to see the servers' state.

 ## How it works

 You need to have a computer in a forceloaded chunk (spawn chunks, etc...) that does requests every **5 minutes** to the corresponding api url.